The web is inherently accessible

 There are many legitimate uses for tables on the web but they are often coded incorrectly.
 Table data cells need corresponding table headers.
 This allows the applicable table header to be read by a screen reader before the table data cell contents.
 Additionally, tables need captions to provide a description of the table to people using screen readers.

-In the SVG example under Images, we looked at a
+In the SVG charts and graphs example under Images, we looked at a

 svg bar chart where we provided a snapshot of the data using